01 December 2017

-Mary: A Treasury of Truth
+Mary: The Treasury of Truth

 The earthly life of the Blessed Virgin Mary marks one of the great pivotal points of history, because of the task given to her by God.
 And yet, this earth-shattering event took place in a surprisingly quiet way, as St. Luke tells us: